dresdek/Ion/TESTING.md

 Then it's time for dependencies... oh boy.

-Lets start with the easy ones.

 - Dynmap from (https://github.com/webbukkit/dynmap/releases)
 - WorldEdit from (https://dev.bukkit.org/projects/worldedit/files) **OR** FastAsyncWorldEdit from (https://intellectualsites.github.io/download/fawe.html)
 - DiscordSRV from (https://github.com/DiscordSRV/DiscordSRV/releases)
 - Luckperms from (https://luckperms.net/download)
 - Citizens from (https://ci.citizensnpcs.co/job/Citizens2/)

-Now for the more annoying one.
-GriefDefender will require you to manually build it from source as while technically a paid plugin, it is under MIT license, so we can do what we please with it.
-Download the source code from (https://github.com/bloodmc/GriefDefender) and build it using an IDE or though the terminal.

-Linux `./gradlew shadowJar`

-Windows `gradlew.bat shadowJar`

 #### Configuration
 If earlier you set custom database login details you will need to configure them in the `config.yml` file created by the plugin after first launch.